2017 Barcelona attacks: Abdelbaki Es Satty

 Abdelbaki Es Satty was a 44-year-old imam in Ripoll who was born in Morocco in 1973 and arrived in Spain in 2002.
 He was convicted of drug smuggling in 2014 and was to be deported from Spain, but Es Satty claimed deportation violated his human rights and he remained in Spain.
 A successful asylum application in November 2014 facilitated him moving freely in the 26 EU countries of the Schengen area.
 On 21 August, he was confirmed to have died in the accidental explosion in Alcanar on 16 August.
 As the imam thought to have been important in radicalising the other terrorists, he has been considered the "mastermind" of the planned attacks.

 Es Satty had been renting a room in the house for four months.
 Es Satty, who had been employed as imam at the Ripoll mosque since 2015, quit "abruptly" in June.
 He had also stayed in Belgium for approximately three months in 2016, where he had been searching for work, including in Vilvoorde.
 Investigators believe the imam might be aligned with the Salafist movement, but this might not be unusual, as one in three Islamic prayer centers in Catalonia is.

 He has been described as "unfailingly courteous and studiously discreet", betraying no radicalism in his appearance and interactions with those who did not know him, and training those in his terrorist cell to also lead double lives.

 Arrests

 Police arrested four men in connection with the attacks.
 Three of the men were arrested in Ripoll: the owner of the car used in the Cambrils attack, the brother of Moussa Oukabir, and a third man.
 In Alcanar, 20-year-old Mohamed Houli Chemlal, who survived the Alcanar explosion, was also arrested.
 Mohamed Houli Chemlal and Driss Oukabir have been charged with membership of a terror organisation and murder, with Mohamed also being charged with possession of explosives.
 Both were found to be guilty by the Audiencia Nacional in 2021, although being acquitted of terrorist homicide charges.
 By 24 August 2017, two of the suspects, Salh El Karib and Mohamed Aalla, had been released on certain conditions, including that they hand over their passports.

+During February 2025 trial, Mohamed Houli accused CNI to let Abdelbaki Es Satty to form the cell.